unikraft/docs/content/en/community/hackathons/sessions/baby-steps/content/Practical-Work_01.-Echo-back-Server.md

 * If you want to run the application without `kraft`, the KVM launch script and network setup are already included inside `work/01-echo-back/launch.sh`.
 * If working with `kraft`, you must modify the `kraft.yaml` configuration file to include this app's dependency on the `lwip` library (just as `httpreply` depends on `lwip` as well).
 * Same goes with the manual approach: you must modify the `Makefile` to include the `lwip` library dependency.
+* If you have any issues in building the app, make sure that you're building with the latest version of unikraft.
+You can do a `kraft list pull unikraft` to fetch the latest stable version.

 To test if your application works you can try sending it messages like so:
 ```bash